MyanmarAPI/data-entry-app/README.md

 /candidate/:serial = list of entries with a serial number - can be Myanmar or Latin numerals

+/candidate/:national_id_or_serial?format=json = list of entries matching this serial number - useful if we are looking at a color image

 /admin = links to /data-update and other pages; stats

 ## License